-Therefore this section of your audience are more interested in pricing, warranty, types of cover on offer, and equipment comparison, but more on this below.
+Therefore this section of your audience are more interested in pricing, warranty, types of cover on offer, and equipment comparison.
+But we will touch more on this below!

 Ultimately, whether you provide treatments, appointments, advice, information, equipment, or insurance, you need customers who are either patients, or B2B buyers.